LogoRS Paper Hub

 Deploy

-• Fetch arXiv: Query the arXiv API for recent submissions in relevant categories
+• Fetch arXiv: Query the arXiv API for recent submissions in relevant categories (or use the web scraping fallback when the API is down)

 • Filter RS: Apply keyword-based filtering to identify remote sensing papers